riffusion/riffusion-hobby/README.md

  * a module for (approximately) converting between spectrograms and waveforms
  * a flask server to provide model inference via API to the next.js app
  * a model template titled baseten.py for deploying as a Truss
+ * a cog.yaml and predict.py file for running inference through cog

 ## Install